ssl/ezXSS/readme.md

 * Done!
 That was ez right?

 ## To do list
 Some things I am planning to add/change in future versions.
-This list is sorted on how important/fast it is going to be added.

 I'm currently busy with ezXSS 3.0.

-Adding in a future versions:
+* Cleaner dashboard
+* Enable/Disable screenshots
 * Finishing the API
+* Adding SMS/Slack/Telegram notifications
-* Make all files OOP (1 file left)
+* Fully OOP based
 * Page grabbing
 * Live JS - send JS code LIVE while the person is on the page
 * You got ideas?